 The Issues tab displays all current issues as well as the complete list of all analyzed devices and their associate issues.
-You can filter by Issue ID, Issue Headline, Device Name, Severity, Label, Assignee, Issues Status, Created Time, Updated Time, and Rule Categories (new in 7.2).
+You can filter by Issue ID, Issue Headline, Device Name, Severity, Label, Assignee, Issues Status, Created Time, Updated Time, and Rule Categories.
 You can also Export issue data in CSV format by clicking the Export icon at the top of the issue table.

 Navigating the Issues Table